nebulab/renderful/README.md

 ## Credits

-Renderful is sponsored and maintained by [Bolt Threads Inc.](https://www.boltthreads.com).
+Renderful was originally developed by [Nebulab](https://nebulab.it) and sponsored by [Bolt Threads](https://www.boltthreads.com).
+It is currently maintained by Nebulab.